irwinj22/FallenStars/docs/v2_manual_test_results.md

 “OK”

 # Example Workflow 3
 Later, Nicholas the Dawg enters a new battle against an EARTH enemey and wants a recommendation as to what weapon he should buy.
-So, he get a recommendation of a FIRE_PISTOL and then swaps his EARTH_PISTOL for a FIRE_PISTOL.
+So, he get a recommendation of a FIRE_PISTOL (FIRE beats EARTH offensively) and then swaps his EARTH_PISTOL for a FIRE_PISTOL.

 1. call POST/recommendations/recommend to get rec.
 2. call POST/recommendations/swap to swap.